Depression Treatment in Dubai and Abu Dhabi | Aspris UAE

 There are lots of different types of depression, which each have their own unique symptoms.
 These include:

-• Bipolar depression – this type of depression is experienced by people who have a diagnosis of bipolar disorder.
-It causes symptoms similar to severe depression, as well as episodes of hyperactivity and euphoria
+- Bipolar depression – this type of depression is experienced by people who have a diagnosis of bipolar disorder.
+It causes symptoms similar to manic depression, as well as episodes of hyperactivity and euphoria

-• Recurrent depression – this causes you to have repeated episodes of depression, but with no indication of bipolar depression
+- Recurrent depression – this causes you to have repeated episodes of seasonal depression, but with no indication of bipolar depression

 Where to get help for depression

-Aspris have been treating depression in the UAE since 2017, at our specialist clinic in Dubai, We have recently opened a second Wellbeing Centre in Abu Dhabi.
-We now offer expert help for depression in Dubai and Abu Dhabi, at the following locations:
+Aspris have been treating depression in the UAE since 2017, at our specialist depression treatment centers in Dubai and Abu Dhabi.
+We have recently opened a second Wellbeing Centre in Abu Dhabi.
+We now offer expert depression treatment and therapy in Dubai and Abu Dhabi, at the following locations:

 Depression therapy Dubai